uwefassnacht/code-engine-samples/README.md

 ## Deploying an Application from its Source Code

-[Here](https://github.com/uwefassnacht/code-engine-samples/blob/main/deploy-app-from-source/how-to-deploy-from-source.md) is the sequence of steps to deploy your application from its source code
+[Here](https://github.com/uwefassnacht/code-engine-samples/blob/main/deploy-app-from-source/how-to-deploy-from-source.md) is the sequence of steps to deploy your application from its source code.

 ## Deploying an Application that is already containerized

-TODO: Point to tutorial here
+TODO: Point to "from container image" tutorial here